ckuelker/quick-guide-en-us/Dev/HPC/iperf.md

 - `MSS = MTU - TCP + IP headers`
 - The `TCP + IP headers` are equal to 40 bytes.
-- The Maximum Transmission Unit (MTU) is the greatest amount of data that can be transferred in a frame.
+- The maximum transmission unit (MTU) is the greatest amount of data that can be transferred in a frame.

 Some default MTU sizes for different network topologies: